RedKarim/AWS-examples/README.md

 # AWS-examples
-A codebase of all AWS examples used through Solution Architectn course by Andrew Brown
+A codebase of all AWS examples used through Solution Architect course by Andrew Brown